Heart, Lung and Vascular Surgery

 Our skilled heart, lung and vascular surgeons at Aiken Physicians Alliance offer a variety of procedures to treat many conditions.
 Your heart and lung doctors may suggest the following surgical treatment options to treat or prevent heart failure or heart disease.

 We perform a full range of heart procedures, including bypass surgery, aneurysm repair and heart valve replacement.

-Bypass surgery improves the blood flow to the heart with a new route, or “bypass,” around a section of clogged or diseased artery.
+Coronary artery bypass surgery improves the blood flow to the heart.
+It provides blood a new route, or “bypass,” around a section of the clogged or diseased artery.

-Coronary bypass surgery has proved safe and effective for many patients who have the procedure.
-Patients can expect to stay in the hospital for about a week after surgery, including at least one to three days in the Intensive Care Unit (ICU).
+Heart surgery recovery is a relatively time-consuming process.
+Patients can expect to stay in the hospital for about a week after surgery.
+This in-patient week typically includes at least one to three days in the Intensive Care Unit (ICU).
 Your doctor may also recommend that you participate in a cardiac rehabilitation program.

-These programs are designed to help you make lifestyle changes like starting a new diet and exercise program, quitting smoking and learning to deal with stress.
+These programs are designed to give the patient the tools and skills to reduce their risk of further heart complications.
+Rehabilitation programs include educational resources for starting a new diet and exercise program, quitting smoking and learning to deal with stress.

 An aneurysm is a widening, or ballooning, of a blood vessel caused by a weakness in the artery walls.
-The widening can increase to the point of rupture, which can result in death if it happens in a major artery, such as the aorta.
-We provide traditional surgery and a minimally invasive option.
+The widening can increase to the point of rupture.
+If a ruptured aneurysm occurs in a major artery, such as the aorta, it can result in death.
+We provide traditional surgery as well as a minimally invasive option.